Trade union history illustrated

 The 12 defendants in the 1925 trial of Communist Party officials, for seditious libel and incitement to mutiny, following a police raid on the offices of the Communist Party, the Young Communist League and the Minority Movement.

 Attacks on wages were common, across the board.
 But the struggle between colliers and the mine owners that took place from the end of the war to 1926 was legendary.
 That year, Britain saw an awesome expression of working class solidarity, the like of which was never quite attained again until the early 1970s.
-The
+The TUC called a General Strike in support of the miners’ demands to loose not a second of the day, not a minute off the pay.
+Since all print workers came out in support of the miners and the government produced its own propaganda sheet, seeking to sap confidence in the strike, the TUC even produced its own strike bulletin, the `British Worker' but it told people to stay indoors and even hinted at victory, when in fact a settlement was simply an unconditional surrender.

 But not before millions has walked out; and millions more waited patiently for a call that never came.
 Solidarity action with the miners was swift and popular.
 The TGWU sent telegrams out, calling on its tram membership to stop work.

 The strike saw workers effectively take control of their localities and the state mobilised it forces in a tense stand off.
 Everyone thought they were going to beat the Tory government.
-But the government saw the strike as an opportunity to deal organised labour a deadly blow that they were not to really recover from fully until the Second World War and the
+But the government saw the strike as an opportunity to deal organised labour a deadly blow that they were not to really recover from fully until the Second World War and the TUC leaders were fearful of the intensity of the action and sought a way out.
+The militancy display by millions of workers and the threat of force from the state simply frightened them!

 The TGWU alone paid out £291, 869 in dispute benefits in the first week; this is a colossal sum, perhaps equivalent to 20 times that amount today.
 It virtually bankrupted the new union and turned the leader of the T&G, Ernie Bevin, away from a leftish figure into a much more cautious, increasingly right wing figure.
 The extraordinary power that turning much of the Transport Federation into a single union was concentrated in his hands and the fall out from the strike was to condition the way the union faced for a generation.
 The miners were left alone to fight their own corner.
 They were lucky to have a marvellous leader in Arthur Cook, General Secretary of the Miners' Federation of Great Britain, seen below speaking in Trafalgar Square.